groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.scaling/searcher/searchfirst/_index.md

 ## SearchFirst(SearchQuery, SearchOptions) {#searchfirst_1}

-Starts a search in the distributed search index.
+Starts a search with a query in object form in the distributed search index.

 ```csharp
 public NetworkSearchResult SearchFirst(SearchQuery query, SearchOptions options)